 - Gather all that you’ll need to take the test.
 If you can have materials such as notes, books, or writing implements with you, be sure that they’re set to go.

 - Take a deep breath!
 Once you’re logged in, take a moment to relax and get focused.

 - Keep an eye on the clock.
 You may want to set an alarm to notify you when you have limited time (e.g., 10 minutes) remaining in your testing period.

-- Print and save copies of the test questions, as well as your answers.
+- If allowed by your instructor, print and save copies of the test questions, as well as your answers.
 These will prove extremely helpful if you have technical problems during the test or if you encounter issues while submitting your answers.